danhalvorsen/daprify/README.md

   --pp, --project_path <project_path>                                   The path to your project's root from the current execution location.
 Unnecessary for Git projects; used for path resolution.
   --s, --settings <settings>                                            Additional settings for your services.
   --se, --services <services>                                           The specific service(s) to generate docker-compose content to.
-  --sp, --solution_path <solution_path>                                 The path to your .Net solution file (from executing path).
+  --sp, --solution_paths <solution_path>                                 The path to your .Net solution file (from executing path).
 Used to generate certificates for all services dependent on Dapr.
   -?, -h, --help                                                        Show help and usage information
 ```